 Liquidity not invested in loans to customers is invested in deposits with banks (including Central Banks) or bonds.
-Triodos Bank’s policy is to invest the liquidity in the countries where it has branches.
-The bond portfolio of Triodos Bank comprises of (local) government bonds (from countries where Triodos Bank has a branch) and investment grade bonds issued by European supranational organisations (e.g. European Investment Bank), Financial Institutions and corporates.
+Triodos Bank’s policy is to invest the liquidity in the countries where it has banking entities.
+The bond portfolio of Triodos Bank comprises of (local) government bonds (from countries where Triodos Bank has a banking entities) and investment grade bonds issued by European supranational organisations (e.g. European Investment Bank), Financial Institutions and corporates.

 There are no regulatory restrictions to exposures on governments.
 Triodos Bank sets limits based on the country risk.

-There are also no regulatory restrictions to exposures on supranational organisations as far as an institution has a credit risk weight of 0%.
-Triodos Bank has set limits to avoid concentration risk in exposures on supranational organisations.
+There are also no regulatory restrictions to exposures on multilateral development banks as far as an institution has a credit risk weight of 0% for regulatory capital requirements.
+Triodos Bank has set limits to avoid concentration risk in these exposures.